 The procedure to determine receiving water quality based standards is included in the Water Quality Based Effluent Limits Procedures Manual, which also refers to numerous modelling tools for effluent screening and computation.

-The Load Screening Tool and Effluent Statistics Tool package and manual is a modelling tool recommended by Alberta Environment and Parks.
+The Load Screening Tool and Effluent Statistics Tool package and manual is a modelling tool recommended by the Alberta government.
 Effluent quality standards are also specified for treated effluent disposal on land and include the level of treatment required.

 Was this page helpful?